 - 1. Find sums, products, and powers of expressions containing variables. - 2.
-Evaluate expressions for given numeric values of the variable(s).

-- 3. Simplify or compare algebraic expressions to determine equivalence. - 4.
+Evaluate expressions for given numeric values of the variable(s). - 3.
+Simplify or compare algebraic expressions to determine if they are equal. - 4.
 Model situations using expressions.

 Algebra: Equations/Formulas and Functions